Quotas are useful sometimes, but what are they and when should you use them when conducting research?

 Depending on your research objectives, you may need to set quotas for various reasons.

 The most common use of quotas is when you decide that the respondents you collect should on the whole be representative of the age, gender, ethnic and regional split in a particular country.
-This helps to ensure that the responses provided would represent the sentiment of the country you have surveyed.
+This is known as demographic quotas and helps to ensure that the responses provided would represent the sentiment of the country you have surveyed.

 Does this mean your sample always needs to be nationally representative in terms of age, gender, ethnicity and region?
 Not always.